Politics of Azerbaijan

 President

-The President in Azerbaijan is elected for a 7-year term on the basis of general suffrage.
-Any citizen of the Republic of Azerbaijan who has the right to vote, residing in Azerbaijani territory for more than 10 years, has a higher education and does not have dual citizenship and obligations to the other states, and also not convicted for a serious crime, can become a presidential candidate.
+The President in Azerbaijan is directly elected for a 7-year term, with the candidate required to have the right to vote, residing in Azerbaijani territory for more than 10 years, possess a higher education, lack citizenship or liabilities to the foreign states, and not convicted for a serious crime.

 • appointment and dismissal of vice-presidents